<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 Talk our talk, then walk the walk.
 For even the savviest agents, business insurance can be complicated.
 Add in the fast-paced, frequently evolving risks of cyber, alongside new types of threat actors, and you’ve got a recipe full of tech-oriented terms that aren’t always forgiving to beginners, policyholders, or even seasoned pros.

 We’re going to clear the air around all those abbreviated terms (looking at you, EDR, MFA, BEC, and DDoS) plus plenty more.
-Join us as we review cybersecurity, threat actors, and data breaches to understand what makes up policy terminology and beyond. 📱For those of you on mobile: turn your phone sideways for best reading experience!
+Join us as we review cybersecurity, threat actors, and data breaches to understand what makes up policy terminology and beyond.

-Business Interruption (BI)
+What Is Business Interruption (BI)?

 Insurance coverage that pays the loss of income and extra expenses resulting from a network security event.